X4vier/LaneLinesFinder/README.md

 The code in this project looks at RGB images taken from a car's dashboard camera and works out where the lane lines are in the image.
 It then draws the lane lines over the original image.
 To see the final result, take a look at the video file `output.mp4`

-This project doesn't use any artificial intelligence techniques, just old-school computer vision, it serves to demonstrate my ability to write effective, readable python code.

-The rest of this document is devoted to explaining how the code works.
+The rest of this README is devoted to explaining how the code works.

 ![Pipeline Image](https://github.com/X4vier/LaneLinesFinder/blob/master/example_outputs/pipeline_example.jpg)